In part 2 of this series, we established that using an electronic key control system doesn't have to be complicated.

 But for some, just the possibility of data loss seems to outweigh the benefits key systems provide.
 A common fear people hold is that the loss of this valuable data is inevitable.
 Read on to see how you can ease this fear.

 Misconception #3: Data Loss Is Completely Beyond Your Control

 According to a study conducted by the University of Texas, 93 percent of businesses that suffer a catastrophic data loss do not survive.
 To prevent this outcome, there are several preventative measures your business can take to protect your data starting with a comprehensive disaster recovery (DR) strategy.

 Disaster Recovery Strategy

 When incorporating an electronic key management system into your infrastructure, make provisions in your DR plan for backing up and storing transaction data.
-(If your DR plan is still a work in progress, check out this DR plan checklist to help you get started.)
-Document these procedures so all your employees are aware of the process.
+Document these procedures so employees know the correct process to follow.

 As soon as you begin using your electronic key control system, set your system to automatically store backup data on a CD-RW or USB flash drive at the end of each day and print and file reports showing current inventory and checked out keys.
 You should also use an uninterruptible power supply so that in the event of a power outage you can run a manual backup.